MadhurNandgaye/GithubDocRef-/README.md

 };
 ```

-In this updated version:
+Explanation:

-- The `query` variable is initialized as an empty string.
+1. Constants (`allGlobalTypes`, `allSpecifiedTypes`, and `allStates`) are defined for empty or default values.

-- Conditions are used to check if each parameter is present and meets specific criteria before appending it to the query string.
+2. The function checks each parameter (`globalType`, `specifiedType`, and `state`) and appends them to the query string only if they are not empty and meet specific conditions.

-- The ternary operator (`? :`) is utilized to determine whether to include the ampersand (`&`) based on whether the query string is already populated.
+3. If any parameter is empty or has a default value, the corresponding constant is used in the query string.

-This way, the function ensures that only valid and non-empty parameters are included in the generated query string.
+This ensures that the generated query string doesn't contain empty values and uses constants in their place when necessary.
+Adjust the constant values according to your requirements.